Report: State’s Transportation Infrastructure ‘Moving Backward’

 The failure to properly fund transportation infrastructure also harms the nation’s economy, the study says.

-"Many of the systems currently in place were built decades ago, and economists say delays and rising maintenance and safety costs are now inhibiting our nation's economic performance," the study concludes.
+“Many of the systems currently in place were built decades ago, and economists say delays and rising maintenance and safety costs are now inhibiting our nation’s economic performance,” the study concludes.
+With nearly three-quarters of Connecticut roads in poor or mediocre condition, they are in the second worst shape in the nation behind Illinois.

 The U.S. Department of Transportation estimates it could cost as much as $1 trillion to bring highways in the United States up to date.